Varsity & Junior Varsity Differences

 Age and Ability

-The junior varsity team is made up of younger or less experienced players.
+The junior varsity team is made up of younger or less experienced players, like underclassmen.
 Freshmen in high school typically join a junior varsity team first where they have time to mature and develop their skills and in later years may move on to varsity.
 In some cases, participation in junior varsity is a prerequisite to be eligible to play on the varsity level.
+While most JV players get referred to as benchwarmers, they are in fact still eligible players when needed and are contributors to the team.

 Do Junior Varsity Players Compete?

-Depending on the sport and a particular game, junior varsity players may occasionally travel with the varsity team to games and be asked to participate when needed, for instance, to replace an injured varsity player.
+Depending on the sport and a particular game, JV teams and junior varsity players may occasionally travel with the varsity team to games and be asked to participate when needed, for instance, to replace an injured varsity player in varsity games.
 Occasionally, if the game is less important, a school may send a junior varsity team to compete.

 Is Varsity Better Than Junior Varsity?